GSA/project-open-data-dashboard/documentation/about.md

+### About

-### The [Project Open Data Dashboard](http://labs.data.gov/dashboard/offices) is a website enabling Federal agencies, industry, and the general public and other stakeholders to view details on how Federal agencies are progressing on implementing [M-13-13 Open Data Policy—Managing Information as an Asset](https://project-open-data.cio.gov/policy-memo/).
+The [Project Open Data Dashboard](http://labs.data.gov/dashboard/offices) is a website enabling Federal agencies, industry, and the general public and other stakeholders to view details on how Federal agencies are progressing on implementing [M-13-13 Open Data Policy—Managing Information as an Asset](https://project-open-data.cio.gov/policy-memo/).

 ### Metrics